 This document describes how NSS Council operates and how parents may become engaged as Interested Parents, Volunteers, Committee Members, or Parent Members of the School Council.

 Governing regulations: every school in Ontario is required to have a School Council.
 NSS School Council is governed by Ministry of Education Regulations as well as TDSB Policies and Procedures.
-A list of the current Regulations, Policies and Procedures is available in Appendix 1 and shall be reviewed yearly by Council and the Principal to ensure the references are still up to date and that there have been no significant changes to the regulations, policies or procedures.
+A list of the current Regulations, Policies and Procedures is available in Appendix 1 and shall be reviewed every three to four years by Council and the Principal to ensure the references are still up to date and that there have been no significant changes to the regulations, policies or procedures.

 There are three Guides that explain the regulations, policies and procedures and give guidelines on applying them.
 These links should be verified yearly by the Co-Chairs to ensure they are accurate and up to date.
 All members of our Council should familiarize themselves with these documents at the beginning of their term: